org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 This statement allows any endpoint to access the service, as long as the user has the required attributes.

-When the `on` keyword appears before the `to access...` side of a statement then it describes endpoint attributes of the accessor.
-When it appears after `to access` and after the service clause it describes endpoint attributes of that which is being accessed.
+When the `on` keyword appears before the `to access...` phrase then it describes endpoint attributes of the accessor.
+When it appears after `to access` and after a service clause it describes endpoint attributes of that which is being accessed.
 For example:

 > `Allow sales employees to access customer databases on sales endpoints.`